image-js/image-js-docs/docs/Tutorials/Image segmentation with threshold.md

 :::

 The default algorithm is [`otsu`](https://en.wikipedia.org/wiki/Otsu%27s_method 'wikipedia link on otsu').
-It is a popular technique that uses weighted variance between foreground and background.
-It iterates through all the possible threshold values and finds the value where the spread between foreground and background is the lowest.
+It is a popular technique that uses weighted variance between two classes of pixels.
+In ImageJS we use [cumulative distribution function](https://en.wikipedia.org/wiki/Cumulative_distribution_function 'wikipedia link to cumulative distribution function') to compute cumulative probability of encountering pixel intensities up to a certain level.
+This allows calculating between-class variance between the two created classes and find an optimal threshold value.
 After that it checks each pixel whether its intensity value is smaller or bigger than the calculated threshold.

 :::tip
 There are two ways of using threshold: by calling an algorithm name or by directly using a threshold value.